tpwrules/emdash/dashboard/docs/user manual.md

 This sections displays the measurements and status of the car's systems.
 Warning icons are displayed when certain thresholds are exceeded.
 When an icon is displayed, the corresponding measurement is drawn with inverted color.

-Display of the section is handled by `warn.c`.
+Display of the section is handled by `src/warn.c`.

 #### Measurement Description
 The meaning of each measurement icon is described below.
 The table describes the icons in left to right, top to bottom order.
 The "Variable" column tells which canvar is monitored.
-The "Limit" column is the constant in `the limits file` which controls the value at which it should happen.
+The "Limit" column is the constant in `src/limits.h` which controls the value at which it should happen.

 Variable | Limit | Displayed when
 -------- | ----- | --------------